bohendo/blog-content/recipes/hummus.md

 - add lemon juice & tahini & garlic & salt to the food processor & process until tahini & juice is well mixed and garlic is well minced
 - add chickpeas & process until mostly smooth
 - add olive oil slowly and process until completely smooth
-- serve w roasted seasame seeds and more olive oil on top
+- serve w roasted seasame seeds and more olive oil on top to your preference